-The Receiving Party will not export, directly or indirectly, any U.S. technical data acquired pursuant to this Agreement, or any products utilizing such data, in violation of the United States export laws or regulations.

-All notices or reports permitted or required under this Agreement will be in writing and will be delivered by personal delivery, electronic mail, facsimile transmission or by certified or registered mail, return receipt requested, and will be deemed given upon personal delivery, five (5) days after deposit in the mail, or upon acknowledgment of receipt of electronic transmission.
-Notices will be sent to the addresses set forth at the end of this Agreement or such other address as either Party may specify in writing.
+All notices or reports permitted or required under this Agreement will be in writing and will be delivered by personal delivery, electronic mail, facsimile transmission or by certified or registered mail, return receipt requested, and will be deemed given upon personal delivery, five (5) days after posting, or upon acknowledgment of receipt of electronic transmission.
+Notices will be sent to the addresses set out at the end of this Agreement or such other address as either Party may specify in writing.

-Each Party agrees that the software programs of the other Party contain valuable confidential information and each Party agrees that it will not modify, reverse engineer, decompile, create other works from, or disassemble any software programs contained in the Confidential Information of the other Party without the prior written consent of the other Party.
+Each Party agrees that the software programmes of the other Party contain valuable confidential information and each Party agrees that it will not modify, reverse engineer, decompile, create other works from, or disassemble any software programmes contained in the Confidential Information of the other Party without the prior written consent of the other Party.

-This Agreement is the final, complete and exclusive agreement of the Parties with respect to the subject matters hereof and supersedes and merges all prior discussions between the Parties with respect to such matters.
-No modification of or amendment to this Agreement will be effective unless in writing and signed by the Party to be charged.
+This Agreement constitutes the entire agreement between the Parties and supersedes and extinguishes all previous drafts, agreements, arrangements and understandings between them, whether written or oral, relating to its subject matter.
+Each party agrees that it shall have no remedies in respect of any statement, representation, assurance or warranty (whether made innocently or negligently) that is not set out in this Agreement.
+Each party agrees that it shall have no claim for innocent or negligent misrepresentation based on any statement in this Agreement.
+No modification of or amendment to this Agreement will be effective unless in writing and signed by the Parties.

 [Remainder of page intentionally left blank]